 Part 2 of my 2019 summer family vacation series is here.
 Part 1 was about all the vegan-friendly food I consumed during our Carnival Sensation Bahamas trip.
 This time, I will be talking about our shore excursions.
 I should point out that this is not a sponsored post, just an account of my first ever cruise experience.
 If you have not gone on a cruise before, read more below to learn about what we encountered during our trip.

 So…the “ber” months are here!
 And on it’s first week, we had a Hurricane Dorian Tropical Storm Watch in effect, from which, we sustained minor damages restricted to our fence alone.
 This is minor in comparison to siding and roof damages our house has sustained in the past.
-We have been lucky because seeing Hurricane Dorian’s wrath in full force in the Bahamas left us saying a prayer for all that are affected and for gratitude that we didn’t see her while we were vacationing there back in August.
+We have been lucky because seeing Hurricane Dorian’s wrath in full force in the Bahamas on the news left us saying a prayer for all that are affected and for gratitude that we didn’t see her while we were vacationing there back in August.
 We knew we were taking a gamble going to the Bahamas during hurricane season.
 Hurricane season in the Bahamas is from June 1 to November 30, the peak being between the months of August and October.
-Think about purchasing travel insurance if you do decide to visit Bahamas within this time frame.
-It might be worth the extra cost, as you browse through the pictures of the damages caused by Hurricane Dorian.
+Think about purchasing travel insurance if you do decide to visit Bahamas especially within this time frame.
+It might be worth the extra cost, as you browse through the pictures of the damages caused by Hurricane Dorian posted online.

 So, what did we do in the Bahamas?